 1. Assign a Moderator to Each Breakout Room

-For your online meeting to go smoothly, it makes sense to assign an experienced moderator to each virtual breakout room.
+For your online meeting to go smoothly, assigning an experienced moderator to each virtual breakout room makes sense.
 Ideally, it would be best to have a chief moderator to facilitate the virtual event and enough moderators to take charge of individual breakout rooms.

 Do Assign Experienced Users to Moderator Roles